jjnether/obsidian_backup/jnetherton/DA/_Misc - DA.md

 - Fault Interrupter
 	- 5 - Enc
 	- 6 - IF
+For reprogramming an encoder motor, see GWI 523-369 pg 12

 **SEL terminal commands:**
 (SELboot) `FID` - check SELboot and firmware